SAP-samples/cap-cds-hands-on/exercises/09/README.md

 We also see that:

-- there's an `OnDelete` element which augments the navigation property definition, stating (via the `Cascade` value) that related entities will be deleted when the containing entity (the order) is deleted; this part of the entity data model definition has been added by the CAP server based on the composition, and serves to inform consumers on what will happen
+- there's an `OnDelete` element which augments the navigation property definition, stating (via the `Cascade` value) that related entities (items) will be deleted when the containing entity (the order) is deleted; this part of the entity data model definition has been added by the CAP server based on the composition, and serves to inform consumers about what will happen

 > For more information on this `OnDelete` element, see the [relevant section of
 > the OData V4 CSDL
 > specification](https://docs.oasis-open.org/odata/odata/v4.0/os/part3-csdl/odata-v4.0-os-part3-csdl.html#_Toc372793928).

-Additionally we see there's an `Orders_items` entity type:
+Additionally we see the `Orders_items` entity type:

 ```xml
 <EntityType Name="Orders_items">